InvincibleR18/DAA_Assignments/README.md

 Input :
 ```
-Given a string S.
+Enter length of string(a random string of this length will be generated and used).
+You can uncomment line 101: cin>>s; in the code.cpp file to give a string as manual input.
 ```
 output :
 ```
-Number of non-empty substrings that are pallindromes.
+Number of non-empty substrings that are palindromes.

 ```
 ---